Future Work

 An organization that wants to reinforce an agile, innovative culture, for example, might have regular events that prompt creative engagement, such as improv activities, and showcase collaboration tools that enable brainstorming and sketching."

-I've shared that building stronger relationships is crucial to building culture.
+I've shared that building stronger relationships is crucial to building hybrid culture.
 But it has to be done at scale, and it has to be done in a data-driven way.
-This is why we focused on building tools to understand the various potential sub-communities within your total employee base.
-And to introduce these coworkers to each other during niche events that are tailored to their interests with the help of targeted messaging.
+This is why we focus on introducing like-minded coworkers to each other during niche events that are tailored to their interests with the help of targeted messaging.

 Our upcoming The State of Hybrid Work in Singapore research shows that 90% of Singaporean employees want to participate actively and create small events like lunches or doing something fun after work to ensure the team stays connected.